Analysis: Can Theresa May crack Europe on Brexit trade? Not yet

 But officials and diplomats from the east tend to bristle at suggestions they might be bought off to break ranks.
 The lesson of the past year, they say, is that unity works for everyone.

 “Unity among the 27 has seen the British giving, giving, giving.
-We’ve got more than we ever dreamed of,” said a senior aide to one of the eastern leaders attending Thursday’s first part of the summit, at which May is also present.
+We’ve got more than we ever dreamed of,” said a senior aide to one of the eastern leaders attending the summit.

 “Of course people will press for their own interests.
 It will get more difficult — but unity seems to work.”